-In partnership with the Arthur C. Clarke Foundation, the Museum of Science Fiction’s educational mission is to share and use science fiction as a tool to inspire imagination and motivate project-based learning in science, technology, engineering, art, and math (STEAM).
+In partnership with the Arthur C. Clarke Foundation and NASA, the Museum of Science Fiction’s educational mission is to share and use science fiction as a tool to inspire imagination and motivate project-based learning in science, technology, engineering, art, and math (STEAM).
 To this end, we work with communities to provide learning and growth opportunities for both children and adults.

 We strongly believe that people learn best from each other, and that we learn best by doing.
 We created the Museum’s Educator Workshops with this in mind.
 Educators of all types can gather in hands-on workshops to explore STEAM activities with a science fiction twist that they can bring back to their students.
 The workshops are geared towards students in grades 4-8 but can be easily scaffolded up for advanced students or down to meet the needs of special education students.
 Our educators have explored the inner workings of Scratch programming, learned how to gamify their classrooms, and created constellations with spaghetti.
 During the workshops educators are encouraged to collaborate and share past experiences with each other.
 The relationships and knowledge that grow from these interactions are one of the most beneficial side effects of the Museum’s Educator Workshops.

 The Museum of Science Fiction celebrates creativity and ingenuity with workshops for students that are designed to promote STEAM and higher-order thinking skills.
 Students can learn how to build a robot and program it to follow directions.
 They can see what it takes to build a computer and how to code with Scratch.
 Students may also attempt intricate engineering projects using only straws and pipe cleaners.
 Using science fiction as a frame of reference, students build working knowledge of their world through hands-on projects and guided exploration.